veracity/veracity-documentation/sections/vap/reading-reports/filter-sort.md

 # Filtering and sorting

-This page explains how to filter and sort reports in VAP.
+When you open a Power BI report in VAP, you can use filtering and sorting if the report's author configured it.

 Note that:
-* Filtering and sorting options are configured by the report author.
-* The available options come from Power BI.
+* The available filtering and sorting options come from Power BI.
 * Slicers are report elements that are a type of canvas visual filters.
 For details, see the [Power BI documentation](https://learn.microsoft.com/en-us/power-bi/visuals/power-bi-visualization-slicers).

 ## Showing filtering and sorting